 How We Can Help

-Being involved in any accident is confusing.
+Being involved in rent-a-bike left and right-turn accidents is confusing.
 Beyond the accident itself, there are insurance companies to contact, forms to fill out, and rideshare agencies to track down and explain things to.
 All this when you are trying to recover from being injured.

 At Abel Law Firm, we understand that you need time to sort all this out.
 Call us at (405) 239-7046, and we can review your case, gather your paperwork, and talk to the companies that are asking questions- we’ve all the proven experience you’ll need.
 Give us a call today and let us help you get the compensation you deserve.